metamn/inu-v2-a/react-src/src/components/Header/Header.md

 * Hides the line in the logo on mobile screens

-* Displays the mobile icon toggler on mobile screens
+* Reduces logo text size on mobile screens

-* Defines the mobile menu toggle icons
+* Reduces the theme switcher icon size on mobile screens

 </details>